-Individual contemplation versus universal solidarity.
 The dichotomy in which many of us have been moving for a few months has led me to question the simple fact of being.
 But what is it?
 Is it a physical act, an idea, an emotion?
-My existence is crafted by the who, the what and the how of my actions and thoughts.
-And these affect the natural order of things and, at the same time, make energetic connections with others, and determine my understanding of the external world from a formal perspective.
+My existence is crafted by my thoughts and actions, and how these affect the natural order of things.
+At the same time, these impulses make energetic connections with others and shape my understanding of the external world.

-Likewise, our regions of resonance are constantly developing.
+Our regions of resonance are in constant development.
 Our consciousness must rise so that we can be able to affirm our individuality.
-It is like learning for the first time.
-It is understood as any primitive process.
-Our level of consciousness will limit our ability to acknowledge it.
+It is like learning for the first time; a primitive process.
+Knowledge equals Consciousness.
 Returning to Heidegger, “Only who already understands can listen.”
 For this reason, on many occasions, specific temporalities and relationships disappear because we do not exist at the same level of resonance.
 Instead of being harmonic, we produce feedback.

-Now, let’s apply this argument to learned patterns and concepts (we are capable of unlearning them, of rewiring our brain), to our relationships with others, to our tastes and interests.
-I find it fascinating to think in terms of infinity.
-Likewise, as malleable beings, we can also control and modify the way certain stimuli affect us.
-Let’s use the example of a modular and the electrical impulse that can be modified by envelopes, filters, and wave controllers.
-What you and I perceive of this process is dependent on our levels of consciousness, our moods, external elements, even the level of distortion that our ears can produce.
+Let’s use the example of a modular synth and electrical impulse that can be modified by envelopes, filters, and wave controllers.
+What we hear of this process is dependent on our levels of consciousness, external elements, and even the level of distortion that our ears can produce.

 Maryanne Amacher, an American composer who worked with psychoacoustic and ”ghost sounds,” said that: “[My audiences] discover they are producing a tonal dimension of the music which interacts melodically, rhythmically, and spatially with the tones in the room.
-Tones ‘dance’ in the immediate space of their body, around them like a sonic wrap, cascade inside ears, and out to space in front of their eyes.
 These virtual tones are a natural and very real physical aspect of auditory perception, similar to the fusing of two images resulting in a three-dimensional image in binocular perception. ”